UK – Compliance Archaeology & Environmental Impact Assessments

 Senior GIS Specialist

 Kate Faccia joined Chronicle Heritage in 2024, bringing with her almost a decade in UK commercial archaeology and over 20 years of study, research, and work within the field of archaeology.
-Kate has participated in UK-based commercial fieldwork, as well as field and lab-based projects in Jordan, Russia, the Baltics, and East Africa.
-Kate has a keen interest in how archaeology can be transformed into benefits for communities and clients.
+Kate has participated in UK-based commercial fieldwork and research, as well as field and lab-based projects in Jordan, Russia, the Baltics, and East Africa.
+Kate has a keen interest in how archaeology can be transformed into benefits (social value) for communities and clients.
 She is also an osteoarchaeologist by trade.
 Kate earned her Ph.D. in Archaeology at the University of Calgary, her M.A. in Anthropology (Bioarchaeology) at Arizona State University, and her B.A. in Anthropology at the University of Colorado Boulder.

 Kate Faccia, Ph.D.